Navigate This Page

 To create the “Private school” quota above, we set the target number of participants as 5, and the quota conditions to specify K-12 educators at private schools.

-Once you’ve launched your study, you can view your quotas from the Participant management page.
+Once you’ve launched your study, you can see a visual breakdown of your quotas from the Participant management page.
 Participants are automatically categorized into your quotas in real time, making it easy to see how you’re progressing towards your targets.

 If you decide to complete additional sessions beyond your quota target, the quota tracker will display the latest total number completed (6/5 sessions completed).